|1. Description - |

 |The student will be able to: |

-- demonstrate knowledge of general biology and ecology of unwanted plants.
+- through practical applications, demonstrate knowledge of general ecology of unwanted plants as well as their control.

-- develop skills in evaluation and choice of best methods to prevent and/or control plant diseases, insect infestations, and weed growth, including the selection of chemical and biological control agents.
+- evaluate and choose the best methods to prevent and/or control plant diseases, insect infestations, and weed growth, including the selection of chemical and biological control agents.

-- acquire knowledge of local, state, and federal laws and regulations regarding pest management and the use of pesticides, insecticides, herbicides, and biological control agents utilized in IPM.
+- discuss local, state, and federal laws and regulations regarding pest management and the use of pesticides, insecticides, herbicides, and biological control agents utilized in IPM.

 |3.
 Special Facilities and/or Equipment - |